eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/provideData.md

 }' | jq
 ```

-The polica was successfully created, if the response is something like this
+The policy was successfully created, if the response is something like this

 ```json
 {